Fuel shortages hit Libya's east

 Residents also reported closures at other stations and hoarding.

 "It's the first time we have to wait, but we don't mind.
-It should only take an hour," said Mohammed, a Chadian jeweler working in Benghazi.
+It should only take an hour," said Mohammed, a Chadian jeweller working in Benghazi.

 "It's no problem.
 We are a petroleum country.
 We have lots more underground," said Nagi, an airline steward.
 "And now Gaddafi has gone, the money from oil will come to us."